fletcherweld/InfinityBlade/README.md

 - [Homebrew](https://brew.sh) will help install what you need to run this game (and any other cool projects from GitHub!).
 This might seem complicated but it is a **much** easier way to install programs.

-- [Git](https://git-scm.com/download/mac) which helps transfer the code from GitHub to your local computer (basically).
+- [Git](https://git-scm.com/download/mac) helps transfer the code from GitHub to your local computer (basically).

 - Infinity Blade is written in—and runs on—[Python3](https://www.python.org/downloads/).